tpage99/wcpartners/src/pages/resources/COVID-19.md

 Parents can also sign up for PBS Kids Daily, a weekday newsletter offering activities and tips you can use to help kids play and learn at home.
 Learn more here: https://www.pbs.org/parents/pbskidsdaily

-### Scholastic Learn at Home

-Day-by-day projects to keep kids reading, thinking, and growing.
-Learn more at: https://classroommagazines.scholastic.com/support/learnathome.html

 ### Storyline Online

 Reading aloud to children has been shown to improve reading, writing and communication skills, logical thinking and concentration, and general academic aptitude, as well as inspire a lifelong love of reading.
 Teachers use Storyline Online in their classrooms, and doctors and nurses play Storyline Online in children’s hospitals.